 - Soak it again for 10 minutes and brush it again for the second time.

-- Prepare another solution with one part of ammonia, six parts of warm water, and a few drops of mild dish wash or baby shampoo.
-Stir the solution until it turns foamy.
+- Prepare another solution with one part of ammonia, six parts of warm water, and a few drops of mild detergent or baby shampoo.
+Stir the solution until foamy.

 - Soak the jewelry pieces in this solution for 10 minutes.